-- Bondage – consensual tying, binding, or restraining of a person for the erotic, aesthetic, and/or psychological pleasure of the parties involved.
+- Bondage – consensual tying, binding, or restraining of a person for erotic, aesthetic, and/or psychological pleasure.
 Scarves, rope, cuffs, or tape may be used.
 Bondage can range from lightly tying hands together to creating elaborate rope harnesses and suspension.

 - Discipline – consensual activity such as punishment, loss of privileges or being told to do a task in response to a ‘rule’ being broken.